Houston Workers Compensation Non-Subscriber Lawyer

 At Brian White & Associates, we take special care to work with injured workers.
 We understand that your income has been affected.
 We are determined to see that you receive the best medical care available for your injury and the highest financial compensation under the law.
 We will also aggressively investigate the circumstances surrounding your injury.
 If you were hurt as the result of negligence on the part of your employer or a third party contracted by your employer, we will advise you of your rights to collect damages.

-Workplace Injuries In Houston
+Common Injuries in the Workplace In Houston

 If you have been hurt in the workplace or on the road during the course of performing your job we can help you recover compensation for injuries such as: